Bareflank/hypervisor/README.md

 /boot/efi/EFI/BOOT/bareflank.efi) and execute it like any other EFI application.
 Once Bareflank is running, you can start Windows or Linux if you included the above.
 Also note that utilities like "make dump" do not work when using EFI as the driver doesn't have access to the debug ring.
-You can however use "make ack" to get the hypervisor to say "hi".
+You can, however, use "make ack" to get the hypervisor to say "hi".

 ## Serial Instructions